kumaokobo/kudox-keyboard/kudox/rev2/README.md

   3. Solder momentary switches.
   4. Solder 4.7 kΩ resistors **on one half only**.
   5. Solder PCB hot-swap sockets.<br/>In case of using a soldering iron:<div><img src="../../img/solder-hotswap.jpg" alt="soldering hot swap sockets" width="250"/></div>
   6. Solder the Pro Micro header pins.
+  *We recommend to adjust the positions of Pin Headers using Pro Micro when soldering.*
+  *Specially, it is easy to collide the tips of Black Pro Micro - compatible with conthrough and hotswap socket.*
   7. Current state:<div><img src="../../img/soldered-kudox-rev2.jpg" alt="soldered kudox rev2" width="250"/></div>
 - Cuts legs of parts.
   *Specially, pin-headers of Pro Micro needs to be cut as short as possible.*<div><img src="../../img/cuts-pins.jpg" alt="cuts pins" width="250"/></div>